-Proper use of Personal Protective Equipment (PPE) can be an employee’s most important means of protecting themselves on the job.
+Proper use of personal protective equipment (PPE) can be an employee’s most important means of protection on the job.
 Employers and employees must work together to ensure the greatest possible protection from hazards in the workplace and maintain a safe and healthy work environment.

-- Maintain PPE, including replacing worn or damaged PPE; and
+- Maintain PPE, including replacing worn or damaged PPE.

 - Inform a supervisor of the need for repair or replacement of PPE.